Our Team

-|Ui Kxunta of Djamta!’ae village, has been the headman since it was founded on his n!ore in 2019.
+|Ui Kxunta of Djamta!’ae village, has been the leading the community since it was founded on their n!ore in 2019.
 A skilled hunter and tracker, who learned these skills from his father, grandfather and brothers, |Ui is also now a certified Kalahari San Master Tracker and a Tracker Trainer.
 Djamta!’ae is home to around 60 villagers now, both adults and children.

 Close-up of Monica 'Mo' Wilde with shoulder-length gray hair, wearing necklaces, outdoors with a blurred background of trees and sunlight.